snotskie/ttrpg/site/src/world.md

     - Long ago, the Gold Dragon helped the lucan defeat the ptero and escape their harsh dominion over the land
     - The Gold Dragon is rumored to still live beneath the lucan mountain, and some have organized a not-so-secret order that worships it

 !!! details "4.
-Ptero -- Feathered Rulers of the Northern Desert"
+Dactyls -- Feathered Rulers of the Northern Desert"
     #### Basic Stats

     After selecting your Lifestyle, choose one of your Basic Stats and increase its die by one size, to a maximum of $d10$.